Post 529 –by Gautam Shah

 Craft has been considered an activity involving skills of making things by hand.
 The use of hand and the output product have been collectively called the handiwork.
-Where the products reflect the creative crafting, it is called a handicraft.
-The process of doing things by hand has two essential facets, One: converting the raw material, and Two: processing (crafting) it into a product.
-Such distinctive identifications, perhaps in terms of persons handling it, have existed from very ancient times, One person’s product was another inspiration to intervene and innovate.
+Where the products reflect the creative crafting, it is called a handicraft. have existed from very ancient The process of doing things by hand has THREE essential facets, One: converting the raw material, and Two: processing (crafting) it into a product.
+Three: Redefining tools for the material, product to be designed and experience through the process.
+Such distinctive identifications, perhaps in terms of persons handling it,times, One person’s product was another inspiration to intervene and innovate.
 The material producer and the object manufacturer, both used their hand-skills and experience for making things.
 With experience not only the materials but resultant products continued to evolve.
 The handicraft has been synonymous with an effort where the material and forming processes offer a seamless sense of creativity.
 This perception, over the years has grown stronger.
 And the Craft has been considered an activity involving skills of making things by hand.
 Purists have felt that craft cannot be but by hand.

-Since ancient times the craftsperson did not have time and resources to scout materials and further process it.
+Since ancient times the crafts person could not afford to spend time and resources to scout materials and further process it.
+This created a situation of mutual dependencies as well as a sense of value.
 Metal ores and other minerals need to be searched, collected, refined and sintered or smelted.
 Similarly stones require mining, dressing and transportation before could be used for construction.
-Fibres like cotton, hemp or linen, all need several different grades of processing, spinning before could be used for fabric-crafts.
+Fibers like cotton, hemp or linen, all need several different grades of processing, spinning before could be used for fabric-crafts.
 Material procuring and processing allowed production of raw materials that are used for different crafts.
 There were several layers of material processes, and each handled by different set of people in different regions.
 There was a time the material producer and the user or the craft’s people were directly linked, but soon the traders became the agents.

 The raw material processing is production, and was not qualified as craft work.
 Historically material processing was ‘hand-work’, but the output products though innovative as a range, was not necessarily creative at individual level.
 Craft has had many different interpretations over the ages and in instances across societies and cultures.
 A crafted item ends with the user or the connoisseur.
 This link remained very strong for several centuries, but somewhere the craftsmen began to rely on traders to market the craft-products.
 There were yet many ‘living-crafts’ that were useful as part of living, but not a deliverable product.
 These were life-style things that were important as the process of creation, such as the craft of building dwellings, public structures, farming cooking, building, painting, etc. Here the hand-skills of the creator, improvisations and deliverance were important.